June 20, 2022

-Over the last few months, we have spent much time visiting with people in oil and gas companies.
-Many of our discussions have focused on how they manage the leases in their assets, together with the many lease obligations, and how they schedule all of the activities along the well delivery process (pad construction, drilling, completions, fracturing, and so on).
-What is remarkable, besides the complexity of the operational situation (particularly in unconventional environments), is the software tool that’s commonly used to manage it: MS-Excel.
+We spend a lot of time visiting with people in oil and gas companies.
+Many of our discussions focus on how they manage the leases in their assets, together with the many lease obligations, how they schedule all of the activities along the well delivery process (pad construction, drilling, completions, fracturing, and so on), and what they do to address potential well interference.
+What is remarkable, besides the complexity of the operational situation (particularly in unconventional drilling), is the software tool that’s commonly used to manage the operations schedule: MS-Excel or a 1990s tool like MS-Project or Primavera.

-The complexity of lease management overwhelms the capabilities of a spreadsheet
+The complexity of lease management overwhelms a spreadsheet

 We know that, when faced with the need to capture a lot of data and present it in some intelligible manner, any engineer worth his or her salt is going to fire up MS-Excel and bash away with it.
 But the problem with this approach is that the real-world operational complexity of lease management and scheduling overwhelms the capabilities of a spreadsheet and can make people’s jobs very difficult.
 It’s challenging to model a lease effectively, for example, where there are various time-based obligations that must be met, resulting in the need to schedule equipment, facilities, and people against those obligations.
 The reason it’s so challenging is that the operational environment isn’t static: there are a large number of factors (such as lease changes, equipment readiness problems or downtime, and weather) that bring about schedule changes, sometimes several times a day.